pguenon/CASIMODO/README.md

 #### a.
 Distances

-For each residue pair (i, j), the absolute shortest distance among all pairs of important atoms is selected.
-If this distance drops below `cutoff_distance` at any time, it is retained.
+For each pair of residues, CASIMODO computes all pairwise distances between important atoms and retains the **minimum observed distance** over the trajectory, d_ij.

 The distance is then:
-- Histogrammed using block averages,
+- Histogrammed using block average,
 - Smoothed using a kernel density estimator,
-- Discretized based on identified peaks and cutoffs.
+- Discretized based on identified peaks and minima.

 Modes with integrated probability above `proba_cutoff` are retained.